maxdeliso/teflon/Readme.md

 ## Teflon ##

-Teflon is a simple peer to peer chat application implemented in java.
+Teflon is a simple peer to peer chat application implemented in Java.
-It was written to demonstrate the ugliness of the java programming language.
+It was written to demonstrate the ugliness of the Java programming language.
 The eventual plan is to port this code to a series of other languages.

 * * *